Promoting the Most Valuable Resource: Knowledge

 Students and young professionals from various fields of study benefit from our Talents for Africa Program: students from Germany for a project in Africa, and students from Africa for time spent in Germany.

-A Hermann Strenger Scholarship provides funding for vocationally oriented foreign assignments for vocational trainees and young people working in non-academic professions in the health, technical, scientific or commercial fields.
+The Hermann Strenger Scholarship provides funding for vocationally oriented foreign assignments for vocational trainees and young people working in non-academic professions in the health, technical, scientific or commercial fields.

 With its Post Doc Specials Bayer helps young post-docs from all over the world to gain a footing in the academic world through attending headliner events and interacting with top brains.
 Bayer Lindau Fellowships enable young scientists to attend the annual Lindau Nobel Laureate Meetings, while the Bayer Young Physician Leaders Program allows young medical talents to attend the World Health Summit, the world’s largest international medical congress.